 - Walker Hotel Greenwich Village: Located in charming Greenwich Village & beautiful 1920s inspired decor

 - NoMo SoHo: Instagram friendliest hotel in Lower Manhattan.
-Inspired by Jean Cocteau’s movie “Beauty & The Beast” from 1946.
+Inspired by Jean Cocteau’s movie “Beauty & The Beast”.

 - Nolitan Hotel SoHo: Lovely boutique hotel across the street from my old apartment.
 Looove the area.

 Another great area to stay in is Brooklyn, particularly the western neighborhoods for first timers.
-That way you’ll be just a short subway ride from Manhattan without missing out on the fun.
-There is a lot of fun things to do in Brooklyn – great vintage shopping, the coolest bars and concert venues and unique restaurants.
+There is a ton of fun things to do in Brooklyn, including great vintage shopping, the coolest bars and concert venues, and unique restaurants.
 Brooklyn is perfect for anyone who wants a more authentic NYC experience.
 I can almost guarantee you’ll fall in love with this borough!

 - The Williamsburg Hotel: Travel bloggers favorite for a reason.
 Great view, an insane rooftop pool, decor to die for.

 - 1 Hotel Brooklyn Bridge: Eco-oriented hotel right below Brooklyn Bridge.
 The best view of Lower Manhattan.

 - The William Vale: Great location, one of the best rooftops in the area (Westlight), pool.

 Where not to stay in NYC: Times Square